 Welch’s ANOVA is an alternative to the traditional analysis of variance (ANOVA) and it offers some serious benefits.
-One-way ANOVA determines whether differences between the means of at least three groups are statistically significant.
+One-way analysis of variance determines whether differences between the means of at least three groups are statistically significant.
 For decades, introductory statistics classes have taught the classic Fishers one-way ANOVA that uses the F-test.
 It’s a standard statistical analysis, and you might think it’s pretty much set in stone by now.
-Surprise, there’s a significant change occurring in the world of one-way ANOVA!
+Surprise, there’s a significant change occurring in the world of one-way analysis of variance!

 There is a new kid on the ANOVA block.
 Well, not a new kid, but an old kid who’s gaining in popularity.

 Let me acquaint you with Welch’s ANOVA.
 You use it for the same reasons as the classic statistical test, to assess the means of three or more groups.
-However, Welch’s ANOVA provides critical benefits and protections because you can use it even when your groups have unequal variances.
+However, Welch’s analysis of variance provides critical benefits and protections because you can use it even when your groups have unequal variances.
 In fact, you read it here first; Welch’s ANOVA might knock out the classic version.

-In this post, I’ll explain the dangers of using the Classic ANOVA with unequal variances, the benefits of using Welch’s ANOVA, and I interpret a Welch’s ANOVA example with the Games-Howell post hoc test.
+In this post, I’ll explain the dangers of using the Classic analysis of variance with unequal variances, the benefits of using Welch’s ANOVA, and I interpret a Welch’s ANOVA example with the Games-Howell post hoc test.

 One-Way ANOVA Assumptions